 Undo Delete Select Undo Most Recent Point Delete to restore the most recent data point that has been deleted.

 Draw Points Select Draw Points to display the (x,y) data points as dots on the screen.
-The data point size can be set using the Set Graph Colors option.
-Draw Lines Select Draw Lines to connect the (x,y) data points with straight lines.
+The data point size can be set using the Set straight lines.
 If the data are not sorted, the lines may appear to be connected in a haphazard manner, and you may wish to sort the data.
 The data line size can be set using the Set Graph Colors option.

+Graph Colors option.

-Points & Lines Select Draw Points and Lines to display the (xy) data points as dots connected with straight lines.
+Draw Lines Select Draw Lines to connect the (x,y) data points with points as dots connected with straight lines.
 If the data are not sorted, the lines may appear to be connected in a haphazard manner, and you may wish to sort the data.
-The data point and line size can be set using the Set Graph Colors option.
-X Direction Select X Direction Low to High to scale the graph with the lowest x values on the left and highest x values on the right.
+The data point and line size can be set using the Set Graph

+Points & Lines Select Draw Points and Lines to display the (xy) data

+Colors option.

+X Direction

 Select X Direction...
+Low to High to scale the graph with the lowest x values on the left and highest x values on the right.
+Select X Direction...
 High to Low to scale the graph with the highest x values on the left and lowest x values on the right.

+Y Direction

-- Y Direction Select Y Direction...
+Select Y Direction...
 Low to High to scale the graph with the lowest y values on the bottom and highest y values on the top.
 Select Y Direction...
-High to Low to scale the graph with the highest y values on the bottom and lowest y values on the top. - Set Scale Select Set Scale... to manually choose the x and y scales used to display the graph.
+High to Low to scale the graph with the highest y values on the bottom and lowest y values on the top.

+Set Scale

+Select Set Scale... to manually choose the x and y scales used to display the graph.
 Full Scale is defined such that all of the data points will appear on the graph.
-Linear, log, and semi-log scales can be selected. - X Data Spacing Select Adjust X Data Spacing... to adjust the x data spacing by fitting the data with either a cubic spline or linear fit.
+Linear, log, and semi-log scales can be selected.

+X Data Spacing Select Adjust X Data Spacing... to adjust the x data spacing by fitting the data with either a cubic spline or linear fit.
 A window will appear with several options.
 Enter the data range to be adjusted and the desired x increments.
 Xmin cannot be less than the lowest x data point, and Xmax cannot be greater than the highest x data point.
 The X Increment is the desired spacing (in user units) between adjusted x points.
 The New # of Points represents the number of data points after the adjustment is performed.
 You may select a Cubic Spline fit or Linear fit for the digitized data points.
 The original and adjusted data will be displayed on screen, and you will be prompted to replace the original data with the adjusted data or retain the original data.
 This feature is useful for aligning x spacing in order to graph multiple curves on the same scale using other graphing software or to set x data points to exact user specified values.
-This feature can also be used allow to user to define a set number of digitized data points. - Graph Colors Select Set Graph Colors... to change the background color, data point color, data line color, cursor color, highlight point color, highlight line color, data point size, - 66 UN-SCAN-IT User's Manual and data line size.
+This feature can also be used allow to user to define a set number of digitized data points.